apache/incubator-weex/README.md

 Support Android 4.1 (API 16), iOS 8.0+ and WebKit 534.30+.

-**Note: Please note the above download distribution is only for users' users' convenience.
-Weex Release is always in the format of [source code](https://weex.apache.org/download/download.html).**

 ## For Windows
+First of all, compiling or building Weex from Windows is not support officially.

-Please ***INSTALL [Git for Windows](https://git-scm.com/download/win)*** and run all the following commands in git-bash.
+You could [Git for Windows](https://git-scm.com/download/win)*** and run all the following commands in git-bash and give it a try.

 ## Meet Weex